 - Symptoms must not be a result of medication or drugs, or of another medical condition such as Huntington disease or post-viral encephalitis.

-- Individual must not have Tourette’s syndrome or any other chronic motor or vocal tic disorder diagnosis.
+- You must not have Tourette syndrome or any other chronic motor or vocal tic disorder.

 Transient tic disorder in children often goes away without treatment.
 It’s important that family members and teachers don’t call attention to the tics.
 This can make the child more self-conscious and aggravate their symptoms.